 Speak With a Trusted Advisor

-If you have any questions about changes for 2023, your investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please give our office a call at (586) 226-2100.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.

 Please feel free to forward this commentary to a friend, family member, or co-worker.
-Also, if you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please give us a call so we can discuss it.
-We hope you learned something today.
-If you have any feedback or suggestions, we would love to hear them.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

 Best Regards,